 RED text indicates new text in this year's update to the TCCC Guidelines; BLUE text indicates text that did not change but was relocated within the guidelines.
-Recent changes include Tranexamic Acid administration, prevention of trauma induced hypothermia, fluid resuscitation, analgesia, abdominal evisceration, and separation of the TACEVAC guidelines.
+Recent changes include junctional and airway device recommendations, analgesia, and abdominal evisceration guidelines.